john29917958/design-patterns-in-typescript/chainOfResponsibility/README.md

 ===
 Catelog: Behavioral design pattern

-Scenario: A request is conditionally accepted, processed by a sequence of handlers in a specific order.
+Scenarios: A request is conditionally accepted, processed by a sequence of handlers in a specific order.
 There may be potential extension of the handlers in the future.

 Remarks:
 - The handler can decide whether to accept the request or not.